jgre138/PersonalFitnessProgram/README.md

 - Update (9/25) : Made getNum() generic so that it can work with any number.
 - Upadate (10/3) : Made functions for several aspects of the program.
 Made all the verification its own function.
 Fitness data now can have history.
 - Update (10/28) : Added dynamic arrays to store fitness data.
 Resizing function to increase array sizewhen needed.
 Added calculation for change in BMI and total exercise time in history data.
+- Upadate (10/29) : Changed the method of storing data to creating a structure or "object" for each entry of fittness data.
+Changed from multiple arrays into one vector using the new structure as the type.
+Modified all other methods to reflect this change of array to vector.